motou/magento2-store-locator-stockists-extension/README.md

 * The default url is /stockists.
 So once installed go to www.website.com/stockists (insert store code if necessary);
 * Location in admin is inside content menu > stockists;
 * Name, latitude and longitude are required values;
+* Bear in mind that chrome and some other browsers allow geolocation services only via https;

 ### Import